Cynthia D. Porter

 • Intersections of German and African Diaspora Studies

-Some of Cynthia's favorite course offerings include “Afro-German History & Culture,” “Body Modification in German History,” and “Women in German Media.”
+When it comes to her teaching, some of Cynthia's favorite course offerings include “Afro-German History & Culture,” “Body Modification in German History,” and “Women in German Media.”
 In addition to her advanced German courses, she greatly enjoys teaching introductory courses to the German language.